SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 - audit

 This set of roles is Barbican-specific and not used by any other API.
-It became deprecated during the [RBAC rework](https://governance.openstack.org/tc/goals/selected/consistent-and-secure-rbac.html) of OpenStack but is still included per default in recent OpenStack releases (as of the 2024.1 release).
+It became deprecated during the RBAC rework of OpenStack[^2] but is still included per default in recent OpenStack releases (as of the 2024.1 release).

 Due to its deprecation it is possible to enable Barbican's use of the already established reader, member and admin roles instead.
 This however requires the olso.policy options `enforce_scope` and `enforce_new_default` to be enabled, which are currently non-defaults and break compatibility with orchestration tooling, see above.